ai-assisted-engineering/slack-clone/docs/prompt_templates/concept_prompt.md

 I'm looking to collaborate with you to turn this into a detailed project request.
 Let's iterate together until we have a complete request that I find to be complete.

+The used technologies are as follows:

+Frontend:
+- Next.js typescript with Tailwind CSS and shadcn/ui
+Backend:
+- PostgreSQL database with Drizzle ORM

 After each of our exchanges, please return the current state of the request in this format:

 ```request